Facebook

 Sleep Apnea Screening

-The first step to conquering your condition is getting a confirmed diagnosis.
+The first step to overcoming sleep apnea is getting a confirmed diagnosis.
 When you visit our office for a consultation, Dr. Birth will conduct a thorough examination and screen you with the Epworth Sleepiness Scale.
 This will allow her to determine the severity of your condition.

 Next, Dr. Birth will use a digital scanner to take highly accurate impressions of your teeth.
-She may also use our 3D x-ray machine to measure your airway.
-This in-depth screening process will help her develop a customized treatment plan that fits your specific needs.
+She may also use our 3D X-ray machine to measure your airway.
+This in-depth screening process will help your Fort Worth dentist develop a customized treatment plan that fits your specific needs.

 Frequently Asked Questions

-Will an oral appliance help my snoring if I don’t have sleep apnea?
+Will oral appliance therapy help my snoring if I don’t have sleep apnea?

-Will an oral appliance help my snoring if I don’t have sleep apnea?
+Will oral appliance therapy help my snoring if I don’t have sleep apnea?

 Yes!
 There are a variety of factors that can cause snoring, some of which aren’t connected to sleep apnea.
 In many cases, an oral appliance will reduce your snoring and help you enjoy a better night’s sleep, regardless of whether you have sleep apnea.